Graft-versus-host disease is a life-threatening problem for many bone-marrow transplant recipients.

 Reducing or blocking miR-155 expression, on the other hand, decreased acute GVHD severity and increased survival, a finding that suggests a new strategy for treating the condition.

 Acute GVHD occurs in 35 to 45 percent of leukemia patients overall who receive a blood stem-cell transplant from another person, a procedure called allogeneic stem-cell transplantation.
 Severe acute GVHD has a poor prognosis: about 25 percent of patients survive grade III GVHD and about 5 percent survive grade IV disease.

-are published in the journal Blood
+The findings are published in the journal Blood.

 "Currently, acute GVHD is treated with high doses of steroids, which further increase the patient's already high risk for infections, and they block the ability of the donor immune cells to fight the leukemia," says principal investigator and hematologist Dr. Ramiro Garzon, assistant professor of internal medicine and a leukemia specialist.